 - Finished bit seat should be smooth and uniform in shape.

-NEW: Advanced Equine Dental Certification: The Advanced Certification Program will challenge participants to take both their knowledge and skills of the industry to the next level.
+Advanced Equine Dental Certification: The Advanced Certification Program will challenge participants to take both their knowledge and skills of the industry to the next level.
 Participants will be required:

 - Deliver a professional 45 minute lecture (on a topic provided) at Basic Certification;